 Local pool founded to combat segregation in Baton Rouge marks 62 years of operation

-BATON ROUGE — In the 1930s and 1940s, Black people were excluded from swimming in the pool at City Park despite Black tax dollars being collected for pool maintenance.
+BATON ROUGE — In the 1930s and 1940s, Black people were prohibited from swimming in the pool at City Park despite Black tax dollars being collected for pool maintenance.

 Now, at the start of Black History Month in 2025, Shiloh Missionary Baptist Church Pastor Fred Jeff Smith looks back and says Black children found other ways to cool off during the hot summer days.